Wade’s 101: Haiku retrospective 52

 shared laughs and a weird toasted

-rye bagel sandwich. - click to learn
+rye bagel sandwich.

 The teachers live on